 About Truth Decay

-The line between fact and fiction in American public life is becoming blurred.
-RAND calls this phenomenon "Truth Decay," and our researchers are studying its causes, consequences, and how to counter it.
+Over the last two decades, the role of facts and analysis in American public life has been declining.
+It's a phenomenon RAND calls “Truth Decay,” and our researchers are studying its causes, consequences, and how to counter it.

-America's current era of Truth Decay is defined in part by an increasing disagreement about objective facts that exists on scale not observed in previous periods.
+Truth Decay is defined in part by an increasing disagreement about objective facts—a trend that exists on scale not observed in previous eras of American history.
 For example, despite having more evidence than ever before about vaccines being safe and effective at preventing disease, vaccine skepticism in the United States is on the rise.

 This is just one example of how public attitudes can diverge from facts and data in debates and discourse.
 So what's behind the decline?